ohollmen/docker-imager/README.md

 # `extpkgs` - Section

+Items (Array of Objects) in extpkgs desccribe usual third party SW packages (in rpm, .deb and tar.gz formats) that need to be installed onto docker.
+The implementation also works around docker shorcomings in supporting "ftp://..."
+URL scheme (The workaround is implemented by having wget handle the download, be sure to have wget installed into your container).

 # TODO

 - Explain in which order the operations described in config are performed and how template has a crucial role on this